Manasa: Worship

-Generally, Manasa is worshiped without an image.
-A branch of a tree, an earthen pot or an earthen snake image is worshiped as the goddess, though images of Manasa are worshipped too.
-She is worshiped for protection from and cure of snake bites and infectious diseases like smallpox and chicken pox.
+Generally, Manasa is worshipped without an image.
+A branch of a cactus tree, an earthen pot or an earthen snake image is worshipped as the goddess, though images of Manasa are worshipped too.
+She is worshipped for protection from and cure of snake bites.

+In South Bengal, she is ritually worshipped in the local temples as well as in the houses.
+Almost every Hindu household has a dedicated shrine for goddess Manasa along with Lord Vishnu (Hari), the duo represented by the branch of cactus tree and tulsi tree respectively.

-The following of Manasa is most widespread in Bengal, where she is ritually worshiped in temples.
-The goddess is widely worshiped in the rainy season, when the snakes are most active.
-Manasa is also a very important fertility deity, especially among the lower castes, and her blessings are invoked during marriage or for childlessness.
-She is usually worshiped and mentioned along with Neto, who is called Neta, Netidhopani, Netalasundori, etc. in various parts of Bengal.
+The goddess is widely worshipped in the rainy season (especially months of Shravan and Bhadra), when the snakes are most active.
+Manasa is also a very important fertility deity, and her blessings are invoked for child bearing.
+She is commonly worshipped alongside her female companion Neta, who is considered a manifestation of her destructive power.
+Described as a vindicative goddess in Bengal's Mangalkavyas, Manasa is required to be pleased to avoid her wrath, manifested as snake bite, disease, childlessness or starvation.

 In North Bengal, among the Rajbanshis, Manasa (called Bishohora, Bishohori or Padmavati) is one of the most important goddesses, and her thaan (shrine) may be found in the courtyard of almost every agrarian household.
-Among the lower-caste Hindus of East Bengal (present-day Bangladesh)too, she is worshiped with great pomp.
+Among the lower-caste Hindus of East Bengal (present-day Bangladesh) too, she is worshipped with great pomp.

 Manasa is an especially important deity in Bengal for the mercantile castes.
 This is because Chando of the Manasamangal was the first to initiate her worship, and Behula, the heroine of the Manasamangal was a daughter of the Saha clan (a powerful trading community).